 “And you know that personal needs don’t play a role in who’s assigned to missions.”

-“Our relationship wasn’t an issue on our first mission, and it won’t be on this one.
-Either you agree to send me, or my role as a DHI agent is over.”
+“Our relationship wasn’t an issue on our first assignment, and it won’t be on this one.
+Either you agree to send me, or my role here is over.”

-Dr. Jones shook his head as he studied Miles.
-He knew Miles wasn’t bluffing.
-The ultimatum left him without an option.
+Dr. Jones slowly shook his head as he studied Miles.
+He knew Miles wasn’t bluffing, and the ultimatum left him without an option.

 “Not the Death Games?”
-Miles asked, his voice rising.
+Miles asked, his tone serious.

 Dr. Jones nodded.